 Good User Design Isn’t Always Good

 Kuang and Fabricant also identify the unintended ethical implications of effective user design, particularly where it prioritizes business profit over the actual user.
-Companies like Netflix, Facebook and Amazon try to narrow down choices for users with hidden algorithms that recommend media or products, invisibly shaping human choice and behavior.
+Companies such as Netflix, Facebook and Amazon try to narrow down choices for users with hidden algorithms that recommend media or products, invisibly shaping human choice and behavior.
 Technologists have developed user design so appealing and so seamless to use that it has actually become addictive.
 As design renders more tasks invisible and allows humans to do more and more of them thoughtlessly, humans may become less inclined to think deeply.
-They also may lose the ability to perform those tasks, increasing their dependency on the machine.
+They also may lose the ability to perform those tasks themselves, increasing their dependency on the machine.
 Endlessly increasing ease may not be best for people.
 User design may or may not be able to help humans surmount complex challenges that lie ahead, like global warming.

-In case you were missing a sense of time, there’s also a handy appendix that lists historical examples in chronological order, beginning with the advent of Louis XV armchairs in 1716.
+In case you were missing a sense of time, there’s also a handy appendix that lists historical examples of user-friendly design in chronological order, beginning with the advent of Louis XV armchairs in 1716.
 If there’s any flaw in the book, it’s that some of these fascinating examples are not discussed in as much depth as desired.